 Is EOS Real Money?

-EOS tokens can be used to exchange for other cryptocurrencies or as a store of value.
+Tokens can be used to exchange for other cryptocurrencies or as a store of value.
 As such, they could be considered as ‘real money’.
-Their true use, however, is on the EOS network.
+Their true use, however, is on the network.
 The more tokens one has, the greater claim they can stake on the network.
 The tokens can also be used to interact with dApps.

 Fees & Expenses